icorne/fee-unit-testing-jest-angular/README.md

 ### 3.2 Services
 Next some very important tests in an Angular Application, services.
 You will have to use spying, mocking and stubbing for these tests.

 **Tip:** The http-client is already stubbed, you can find it in `./src/app/shared/stubs/http-client.service.stub.ts`.
 You can find the exercises in `./src/app/shared/services`.
-Test every service completely.

 ### 3.3 Components
 Test every component in this application except for the **Admin and App Components**.
 Again you will need, spying, mocking and stubbing while dealing with async code as well.